 The pursuit of profit-making self-interest of the producers ignites the creative process of producing increasing value from ideas that makes others better off.

 Ideas and Objects:

 Ideas paly a vital role.
-The perceived value or utility of the product depends not only on inputs like materials and labor.
+The perceived value or Utility of the product depends not only on inputs like materials and labor.
 But most importantly, it hangs on ideas.
 As Prof. Paul Romer has articulated, the value of economic output depends on ideas and objects.
 In his theory, other than ideas, all other production inputs are objects.
 It’s true that producers are looking for a cheaper source of labor and materials for increasing revenue and profit.
 For this reason, multinationals are setting up factories in developing countries.
 But companies can also increase profit through better ideas for mixing objects.
-For example, some producers are using the idea of a robot for cutting fish so that more meat could be extracted.
+For example, some producers are using the idea of a robot for cutting fish so that more meat can be extracted.
 Similarly, the idea of sending more bits using the same amount of electromagnetic spectrum is increasing the quality and reducing the cost of wireless communication.

 Incremental innovation does not drive creative destruction:

 Some of the ideas are for improving existing products.
 These ideas make incremental progress in products, and processes.
 For example, such ideas are being added to gasoline engines and automobiles to improve fuel efficiency.
 Well, such a role of ideas for improving the underlying technology, consequentially products, does not kill jobs, firms, and industries.
 This has been a migration from a good to a great outcome.
 Rather an incremental improvement of products due to the continued progression of technology expands the demand for the product.
 For this reason, employment in many industries has been growing.
 Then, where is the disruptive effect of creativity?